 Modern AI tools do not just perform word-for-word translation.
 They are trained specifically on Indian legal datasets.
 This means they understand that a specific Marathi legal term has a precise English legal equivalent, ensuring that the nuance of the original document is preserved.

-2. Seamless Integration with OCR
+2. smooth Integration with OCR

 Often, vernacular documents are handheld or poorly photocopied.
 Tools like JuniorLawyer combine Optical Character Recognition (OCR) with AI translation.
 You can upload a scanned, handwritten Hindi FIR, and the software will not only extract the text but instantly provide an English translation, saving hours of manual transcription and translation.